Ames/RML/README.txt

 --- format ---

-Most text is sent verbatum
+Most text is sent verbatim
 special commands are wrapped in curly braces: {command}

 There are several different kinds of commands.